Kingno3l/hello_microverse_old/readme.md

+📗Table of Contents

+📖 About the Project
+🛠 Built With
+Tech Stack
+Key Features
+💻 Getting Started
+Prerequisites
+Setup
+Usage
+👥 Authors
+🤝 Contributing
+🙏 Acknowledgements
+📝 License

 📖 [Hello Microverse]

-Describe your project in 1 or 2 sentences.
-[Hello Microverse] is a project for micronaut day 2.
+[Hello Microverse] is a project for micronauts day 2, its basically to test my knowledge on setting up html and css linters, and gitflow.

 🛠 Built With
 html and css